 Work comp: Worker identification (WID) number

-A worker identification (WID) number, which is person-specific, is generated by the Department of Labor and Industry (DLI) and is used instead of a Social Security number (SSN) to identify claims.
+A worker identification (WID) number, which is person-specific, is generated by the Department of Labor and Industry (DLI) and is used instead of a Social Security number (SSN) to identify workers' compensation claims.

 DLI sends the WID number in the initial electronic data interchange (EDI) First Report of Injury (FROI) acknowledgement report to the insurer/trading partner.